 The recent political turmoil in Myanmar caused by the military regime’s takeover of the government pushed back the development in Myanmar.
 Food insecurity, inflation, and poverty are expected to increase, on top of the effects of the now neglected COVID-19 pandemic in the country.

-“This sling shot is a piece of home for me.
 Wherever I go, it is always with me […] I feel safe when I hold this and when the danger is about to come, this is the weapon I can use to protect myself.”

 This beautiful pink dress that she gives me is a piece of home and it reminds me of the happy and peaceful time we have together before the coup.